porsche-design-system/porsche-design-system/packages/components/src/components/overlay/banner/banner.design.md

 ### Placement

-Banners are displayed at the top of the screen.
-By default, a banner is placed in the top center of the application, within the grid of the viewport. !!!
+!!!
 TBD !!!

+On desktop the Banners are displayed at the top of the screen.
+By default, a banner is placed in the top center of the application, within the grid of the viewport.
+Exception is the Cookie Banner.
+This is placed on the desktop and mobile at the bottom of the screen

+On mobile, all Banners are displayed at the bottom of the screen.

 ## Don'ts

-### Don’t place mobile toasts over navigation

-On mobile viewports, be mindful of important navigation bars at the bottom of the screen by placing toasts vertically above these components.

-!!!
-Image !!!

 ### Don’t display more than one action